-To apply you’ll need to have explored your interest in filmmaking or production by creating video content yourself, but we don’t mind what software or equipment you used or how you did it.
+To apply you’ll need to have explored your interest in filmmaking or production by creating video content yourself, but it doesn't matter what software or equipment you used or how you did it.
 Ideally, you’ll have some experience of teamwork as well.
-Financial support is available to help with your travel and meal costs whilst taking part.
+Financial support is available to help with your travel and meal costs while taking part.
 Working hours will include some evenings and weekends and will require you to attend 3 days a week.
 Please note you must be able to attend all the workshops & production sessions to take part.

-Find out more on our Taster evening which runs in either June or July.
+Find out more at a Taster evening which runs in either June or July.
 To book your place please register your interest when you submit your application.

 Sara Putt Associates

 The Sara Putt Associates Trainee Scheme is a professional development programme for new entrants working in the Camera, Sound, Edit, Art, Production, VFX, Costume, Script Editing and AD departments.
 Trainees receive training in networking skills, CV writing, social media for work, finance for freelancers and negotiation skills.
 Previous trainees have also enjoyed masterclasses from editor Eddie Hamilton, (X-Men: First Class); sound recordist Simon Clark (Wolf Hall); DoP Giulio Biccari (Luther) and 1st AD Matt Hanson (Sherlock).

 To apply, visit http://saraputt.co.uk/trainee-scheme/ for more details.